-This semester unit provides a foundation for VET (VCE) Certificate II & III In Business and consists of learning how computers assist in running and managing a business.
+This semester unit provides a foundation for VET Workplace Skills and VET VCE Certificate III In Business and consists of learning how computers assist in running and managing a business.
 Students will develop skills and knowledge in business finance using a spreadsheet package, business documentation, and web authoring.
-In addition, they will create solutions for sharing ideas and information online, considering social contexts and legal considerations.
+In addition, they will create solutions for effective business communication with attention to the impact of technology in business.